Piotrusek/deej/README.md

 # This fork
 I started creating this fork becouse i didn't like the limitation of the fact that i can only have as much channels as much physical faders.
 This fork allows you to independently controll unlimited amount of apps with only 2 faders.
+There is one additional feature compared to other branc of this fork.
+There is one additional button which you can use to switch output device.

 ## Table of contents